Manchester United's U.S. IPO seen being a tough sell

 Fund managers who have looked at its preliminary prospectus have been either negative or lukewarm on the prospect of buying shares in the club, which is controlled by the Florida-based Glazer family.

-They say Manchester United faces significant financial risks, given its 423 million pounds of debt ($658 million), and the very structure of the business puts its customers, the fans, at odds with shareholders.
+They say Manchester United faces significant financial risks given its 423 million pounds of debt, and the very structure of the business puts its customers, the fans, at odds with shareholders.

 Some are concerned that the U.S. stock market hasn't had many sports team listings, let alone any European soccer clubs, so there isn't much to compare Manchester United against

-"With a sports franchise, it's a constant tug of war between player salaries cost and the rest of the operation," said Wallace Weitz, president and portfolio manager at Weitz Funds in Omaha, Nebraska, which holds stakes in Liberty Media Corp, Walt Disney Corp and Comcast Corp.
+"With a sports franchise, it's a constant tug of war between player salaries cost and the rest of the operation," said Wallace Weitz, president and portfolio manager at Weitz Funds in Omaha, Nebraska, which holds stakes in Liberty Media Corp LMCA.O, Walt Disney Corp (DIS.N) and Comcast Corp (CMCSA.O).

 Manchester United declined to comment and representatives for the Glazers could not be immediately reached.